SiteLock

 Dangote’s remarks on Tuesday stirred up controversy as he called out marketers, alleging they were slow to buy from his refinery.
 “I have a refinery.
 I’m not in the business of retail.
 If I’m in the business of retail then you can hold me responsible.
 But what I’m saying is that the retailers should please come forward and pick,” Dangote said.
 His message seemed clear: the refinery is ready, but marketers are not stepping up to lift the product.

 Yet, marketers are countering this claim, arguing that logistical and procedural barriers complicate their access to Dangote’s refined products.
-In response, Billy Gillis-Harry, President of the Petroleum Retail Outlet Owners Association of Nigeria (PETROAN), expressed frustration, emphasizing that marketers had been trying to arrange business meetings with Dangote’s team without success.
+In response, Billy Gillis-Harry, President of the Petroleum Retail Outlet Owners Association of Nigeria (PETROAN), expressed frustration, emphasising that marketers had been trying to arrange business meetings with Dangote’s team without success.

 Oil Marketers Demand Transparency